misamplus/dinky-template/README.md

 ==============================

 Images
+* "post-format" directory
+ * aside.svg image file extracted from "FontAwsome" font (Font Squirrel, fontsquirrel.com, GNU v2 or later) and edited by me.
+  * It's released it under the terms of the GNU General Public License v3 or later.
+ * Other svg image files extracted form "GenerIcons" font (Dave Gandy, fortawesome.github.com/Font-Awesome, SIL Open Font) and edited by me.
+  * They are released under the terms of the GNU General Public License v3 or later.
+* search.svg, comments.svg and select-menu.svg images file extracted from "FontAwsome" font (like up) and edited by me.
-* All images are by me (Misam Saki) and they are released under the terms of the GNU General Public License v3 or later.
+* Other images are by me (Misam Saki) and they are released under the terms of the GNU General Public License v3 or later.

 Fonts
 * BMitra-Regular - azfonts.net/load_font/bmitra.html/